 Joining Smith and President at the College this fall will be fellow Ashley Ridge students Tatiana Brown, Kyle Fersner, DeMarr Proctor Floyd and Dennis Wright.
-The five male students, along with a sixth incoming freshman from another South Carolina high school, will constitute the College’s largest ever cohort in the Call Me MISTER program, which supports male minority students who choose to major in education.
+The five male students, along with two more incoming freshman from other South Carolina high schools, will constitute the College’s largest ever cohort in the Call Me MISTER program, which supports male minority students who choose to major in education.

 Anthony James ’12 (M.A.T.), director of minority education and outreach at the College who oversees the Call Me MISTER program, began working to recruit the incoming students last fall.
 James learned of the students’ interest in attending the College from their teacher, Victoria Merritt, who runs the Teacher Cadet program at Ashley Ridge.